When is The Small Hand on Channel 5?

 What’s The Small Hand about?

-Directed by Justin Molotnikov (earlier works embody: Poldark, Merlin and Atlantis), viewers can count on a gripping, eerie and spookily haunting drama based mostly on the guide of the identical identify by Susan Hill (award profitable creator and “queen of horror” behind the brief story The Girl in Black) and co-produced by Two Rivers Media and Superior Media & Leisure.
+Directed by Justin Molotnikov (earlier works embody: Poldark, Merlin and Atlantis), viewers can count on a gripping, eerie and spookily haunting drama primarily based on the e-book of the identical identify by Susan Hill (award successful creator and “queen of horror” behind the quick story The Lady in Black) and co-produced by Two Rivers Media and Superior Media & Leisure.

-Channel 5’s strikingly fashionable adaptation has been delivered to life by author Barbara Machin, creator of BBC’s long-running crime drama, Strolling the Lifeless.
+Channel 5’s strikingly fashionable adaptation has been dropped at life by author Barbara Machin, creator of BBC’s long-running crime drama, Strolling the Useless.

 Jeff Norton, Founder on Superior, stated: “Susan Hill’s The Small Hand: A Ghost Story exemplifies our book-to-screen creative strategy; a perfect alchemy of brilliant source material, inspired adaptation, and great production partners.
 Between Susan Hill’s iconic novel and Barbara Machin’s inspired screenplay, we have developed a haunting, nuanced ghost story that is destined to become a future classic.”